developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### ApplicationCacheOnExit
 **Applies only to Android devices running KitKat and higher**.
-Erases the HTML5 Application Cache app upon exiting the app. **Note: This is unrelated to the web cache feature**.
+Erases the HTML5 Application Cache app upon exiting the app. **Note: Unrelated to the web cache feature**.
 Disabled by default.

 **Possible Values**: